vllab-cau/vllab-cau.github.io/_pages/about.md

-# VISION & LEARNING LABORATORY @ CAU
+# VISION & LEARNING LABORATORY

 The laboratory was formed in Mar.
 2020 and is led by Prof. Eunwoo Kim.